mikey-t/dotnet-react-sandbox/docs/DotnetReactSandbox.md

 ## Swagger

-Access swagger UI at http://localhost:5001/api or the json at http://localhost:5001/swagger/v1/swagger.json (replace 5001 with your port if you changed it).
+Access swagger UI at https://localhost:5001/api or the json at https://localhost:5001/swagger/v1/swagger.json (replace 5001 with your port if you changed it).

+**Note:** it must be `https` and not `http`.

 ## Other Docs